-Novel, Non Fiction, Scripts and more
+Author of Fiction, Non Fiction, Scripts and more

-Nina’s life as a author went through many artistic phases, including theater training, studying anthropology at the University of Wisconsin, international travel to forbidden Soviet Russia and revolutionary China during the Cold War of the 1950s with student peace groups.
+Nina’s life as an author went through many artistic phases, including theater training, studying anthropology at the University of Wisconsin, international travel to forbidden Soviet Russia and revolutionary China during the Cold War of the 1950s with student peace groups.
 While raising a family, and teaching, Nina has worked in theater, radio, and film.
 She helped make movies about Fidel Castro’s Cuba, about Salvador Allende’s Chile and Sandinista Nicaragua.
 In Cuba, in 1968, she met Salvadorean exiled poet Roque Dalton and they co-authored a TV drama about the folkloric Dalton Gang and saw it produced on Cuban television.
-This instantly made her a writer.
+This instantly made her an author writer.

-Returning to San Francisco, journalism, playwriting and poetry filled the early years of her development as a activist writer.
+Returning to San Francisco as an author, journalism, playwriting and poetry filled the early years of her development as a activist author.
 She wrote a series of articles on the Los Siete trial, wrote poetry published in the San Francisco Good Times.
 In 1969, she joined Editorial Pocho Che, an activist publishing group of Latino poets.
 Her first book of poetry, Heart Songs, was written during this period and published in 1980.
 Her poetry from the next three decades is published in Heart’s Journey and Heart Strong, as well as in many poetry anthologies.
 Through her friendships with Cuban poets, Nina’s began translating poetry, including her translations of Peruvian poet Adrian Arias.
 In 1982, she helped translate the Nicaraguan economic program of 1980, available as a bilingual edition from Estuary Press.